Most Famous Logos With a Face

 Logo KFC

-The KFC logo is one of the most recognizable among the visual identity signs of fast food chains.
-As in the previous case, it depicts the face of the company’s founder.
-This is Harland Sanders.
-It is drawn with a black contour line and smiles at visitors from the center between two red rectangles.
-Geometric figures are vertical, and the emblem itself has the shape of a plastic cup; that is, it is trapezoidal.
-The name of the brand is written in the same frame.
-It is black, italic, and capitalized.
+The KFC logo is one of the most recognizable signs of visual identification of fast food chains.
+As in the previous case, it shows the face of the company’s founder.
+It is Harland Sanders.
+It is drawn with a black contour line, smiling at visitors from the center between two red rectangles.
+Geometric figures are arranged vertically, and the emblem itself has the shape of a plastic cup; that is, it is trapezoidal.
+In the same frame is written the name of the brand.
+It is written in black, italicized, and with a capital letter.

 Starbucks